openstack/openstack-manuals/releasenotes/source/ocata.rst

 Configuration Reference
 ~~~~~~~~~~~~~~~~~~~~~~~

-* Cleaned up content that is not directly configuration options.
+* Removed content that is not specifically configuration options.
 * Created sections for newly added vendor plug-ins for Ocata.

 Contributor Guide